Learn / Blog / Article

 We were getting enough attention that we found ourselves sorting through more than 300 applications.
 With the initial survey step, we were seeing that, despite the enthusiasm, many people did not fit our culture and our drive to put people first and/or had no experience scaling a business as we needed—so we ruled them out.

-In the end, we picked an enthusiastic candidate who had a great customer-centric mindset, matched our values well, and was focused on getting a lot of things done.
+In the end, we picked a driven and enthusiastic candidate who had a great customer-centric mindset, matched our values well, and was focused on getting a lot of things done.
 After being appointed, the VP of Marketing quickly brought on two new hires, and within a couple of months, our first Marketing Team was in place.

 This is where I confess that I made a mistake.
 My gut had been telling me something was not right, but I chose not to listen.

-In retrospect, I should have doubled down on the vision and spent more time with the VP to make sure we were building the right team.
+In retrospect, I should have doubled down on the vision and spent more time with the VP to make sure we were building the right team with the right expertise.
 Also, I should have listened to my intuition and kept looking to find a VP that matched all our requirements in the first place.

 The key takeaway is: when you make hiring decisions, follow a process but don’t stop listening to your gut.
 Hire for strength, not lack of weaknesses.
 And if you have doubts, listen to them.